Connect with others who understand.

 Genetic Conditions

 The symptoms of hypothalamic obesity can differ from person to person.
-Rapid weight gain is the most common symptom of hypothalamic obesity.
-Symptoms that can lead to weight gain include:
+Rapid weight gain is the most common symptom and may happen even when someone hasn’t changed their usual eating or activity habits.

 Symptoms of Related Conditions